-Day 3: Drive to Dhulikhel - approximately 1 hour.
-Walk up to Namobuddha, 1,985m/6,512ft, - approximately 3-4 hours.
+Day 4: Drive to Dhulikhel - 1 hour.
+Walk up to Namobuddha, 1,985m/6,512ft - approximately 3-4 hours.

-You will leave this morning by vehicle to Dhulikhel and it will then take about 4 hours to hike to the ancient Namo Buddha Monastery, 1,750m/5,751ft.
+You will leave this morning by vehicle to Dhulikhel and it will then take about 4 hours to hike to the ancient Namobuddha Monastery.
 For centuries this has been a famous Buddhist pilgrimage site where the reincarnated Buddha offered his body to a hungry tigress in order to allow her to feed her cubs.
 Along the way you will see fantastic mountain vistas with the many Buddhist stupas on the hilltops.
 There are also beautiful views throughout the walk of terraced fields of rice, mustard and millet.
-You will also be surprised by the number of temples, the variation in landscapes and diversity of people living in harmony.
+You will no doubt be pleasantly surprised by the number of temples, the variation in landscapes and diversity of people living in harmony.

-Overnight: Namo Buddha Resort or Similar, Namo Buddha (Meals: BLD)
+Overnight: Namo Buddha Lodge or Similar, Namo Buddha (Meals: BLD)

-Day 4: Walk to Balthali village, 1,730m/5,676ft - approximately 5 hours.
+Day 5: Walk to Balthali village, 1,730m/5,676ft, followed by a circular walk - approximately 5 hours.

-After breakfast, you will start your walk to reach Balthali village, offering excellent mountain views along the way at an altitude of 1,730m/5,676ft.
-We then visit a typical Tamang village called Dada Gaun, a very traditional Buddhist Community untouched by the modern world, with people and animals still living side by side.
-You will then walk to Pada Gaun (2,100m/6,889ft), taking in extremely good views of the whole Himalayan range to the north and the beautiful green forest of Mahabharat.
-You will then walk on to Karnali, and follow the banks of the Ladku River back to the Balthali Village.
+After breakfast you will walk to reach Balthali Village, offering excellent mountain views along the way.
+You then visit a typical Tamang village called Dada Gaun, a very traditional Buddhist Community untouched by the modern world, with people and animals still living side by side.
+After you've had time to explore you continue your walk to Pada Gaun, 2,100m/6,889ft, taking in the extremely good views of the Himalayan peaks to the north and the beautiful green forest of Mahabharat.
+Your trail takes you next to Karnali then follows the banks of the Ladku River back to the Balthali Village.